kilbot/WooCommerce-Software-License-Manager/README.md

-# WooCommerce-Software-License-Manager
+# WooCommerce Software License Manager

-:key: A license management solution for selling software with WooCommerce
+### A license management solution for selling software with WooCommerce